arkadiko-dao/oracle-node/README.md

   sourceName: source,
   ```

-You can use the API endpoint `generate` to get a private and public key pair.
+The API endpoint `/generate` can be used to generate a private and public key.

 **Cron jobs**
-Nodes need to periodically check if prices need to be updated.
-This is done through the API endpoint `check`.
+The API endpoint `/check` needs to be called periodically to check if prices need to be updated and perform the updates.

-This repository contains a simple file `request.js` which can be used to set up a simple node scheduler job which calls a given url.
+This repository contains a file `request.js` which can be used to set up a simple node scheduler to call given url.
 For example `node request.js https://oracle1.mysite.com/api/check`.

 ## Sources
 Adding a new data source is easy.
-First, you need to create a new class which implements the `PriceSourceInterface` interface.
+First, you need to create a class which implements the `PriceSourceInterface` interface.
 The interface has one function (`fetchPrice(symbol: string)`) to get the price for a given symbol.
-Secondly, add the new source to the factory function `getSource` in `config.ts`.
+Secondly, add the new source to the factory method `getSource` in `config.ts`.

 Prices for STX and BTC are fetched from different sources.
 There are 7 different sources included in the codebase.
 For DIKO, USDA, atALEX the prices are fetched from the AMMs.